YTread Logo

 earth

-using the impacts they could have that's an even harder story than doing the good science imagine you could have a process that could take in sunlight and carbon dioxide and turn it into fuel and imagine if that didn't involve growing anything at all synthetic biologists are trying to take plants and make them do things they normally wouldn't do, on the other hand materials chemists like me want to do artificial photosynthesis to improve on the process nature does in the actual photosynthesis we need to be modeled after plants convert sunlight into fuel but take the approach that it could be much simpler all we really need is a light absorber that absorbs sunlight we also need a catalyst like iron or nickel, so when you see hydrogen coming out of a photoactive material, that's an example of a semiconductor breaking chemical bonds in water to produce hydrogen and oxygen, ultimately our parts will be contained in something that its easy to roll out like a bubble wrap or in sunlight and water you would vent the oxygen into the air but the bottom would remove your liquid or gaseous fuel which you could then collect and use for our cars and planes and storage our goal is two years from now having the first artificial photosynthesis a solar fuel generator we can get our hands on and then scaling beyond that time, we're certainly not good at predicting the future, but electric vehicles seem like a sustainable option to me.
+Using the impacts they could have is an even harder story than doing good science, imagine you could have a process that could take sunlight and carbon dioxide and convert them into fuel and imagine if that didn't involve growing anything at all.
+Synthetic biologists are trying to take plants and force them to do things they normally wouldn't do.
+On the other hand, material chemists like me want to do artificial photosynthesis to improve the process carried out by nature.
+In real photosynthesis, we should follow the model of plants. convert sunlight into fuel, but let's take the approach that it could be much simpler, all we really need is a light absorber that absorbs sunlight, we also need a catalyst like iron or nickel, so when you see hydrogen coming out of a photoactive material, that is an example of a semiconductor that breaks the chemical bonds of water to produce hydrogen and oxygen, ultimately our parts will be contained in something that is easy to deploy, like bubble wrap, or Sunlight and water would enter, you would vent the oxygen into the air, but through the bottom. it would absorb its liquid or gaseous fuel which it could then collect and use for our cars, planes and storage.

-We've heard proposals for things as crazy as nuclear-powered planes and even some proposals to transport cargo with lighter-than-air vehicles. and so if the future in 2050 includes a fair amount of oil, which means we haven't implemented as many of these clean technologies as we already know are possible if you think about how long it takes us to build the oil industry we can't hope to reverse that overnight it's a big change in our infrastructure yes we should have been working on it 30 years ago we didn't we are trying to make up for that and that means basic research needs to be done now and by as many people as possible , we have a long way to go but I am confident that we will make it in the future 3D maps will help people get to places more efficiently as we have just seen the race to produce cleaner energy go on in the meantime Demand for cars continues to rise By 2050 there are projected to be two billion cars on the planet and fuel consumption will have tripled to keep up we will have to radically change the way we drive this is our next story driven by design the car came about in many ways it was the future we thought of it as one of the most positive changes that had ever happened to society suddenly our ability to get a job changed we can live further away with bigger pieces of land with a better quality of life everything is it looked pretty good but there are limitations to swear by the car if it gets congested your quality of life drops immediately from spending so much time in the car it's very inefficient use of fuel consumption things start to make sense all of a sudden it doesn't get you anywhere you want getting there actually sometimes takes you farther the average american spends nearly 300 hours a year in their car 38 of them stuck in traffic annually congestion consumes over a billion worth of gasoline in the usa alone inefficiency caused by traffic both financial and personal it's huge the story of dirk sheen and carmen white is not that unusual today dirk works an hour and a half away in warrenville illinois he usually didn't get off work until 6 or 6 30 and i would say a regular time for him to get home it's around 8. usually when i wake up i'm the only one waking up sometimes the kids wake up with my routine most of the time i don't see them in the morning i think about my trip to the work when I wake up, check the traffic report, see if there are any delays, worst case scenario it takes me two hours to get to work, we are already very limited in the amount of time you can spend with the kids and our expenses are incredibly tall.
+Our goal is within two years to have the first artificial photosynthesis, a solar fuel generator that we can get our hands on and then get to scale.
+Beyond that time, we're certainly not good at predicting the future, but to me electric vehicles seem like a sustainable option.
+We have heard proposals for such crazy things as nuclear-powered airplanes and even some proposals for transporting cargo with vehicles that are lighter than aerial ones.
+So, if the future in 2050 includes a good amount of oil, what that would mean is that we haven't implemented as many of these clean technologies as we already know are possible when we think about how long it will take us to accumulate them. the oil industry we can't expect to reverse that overnight it's a big change in our infrastructure yes we should have been working on it 30 years ago we didn't we are trying to compensate for that and that means basic research must be done now and by as many people as possible, we have a long way to go, but I am sure we will get there in the future.
+3D maps will help people get places more efficiently, as we just saw in the race to produce cleaner products. energy advances meanwhile demand for cars continues to increase by 2050 it is predicted that there will be two billion cars on the planet and fuel consumption will have tripled to keep pace we will have to radically change the way we drive here is our next design-driven history the automobile emerged in many ways it was the future we thought of it as one of the most positive changes that had happened to society suddenly our ability to get a job changed we can live further away with larger plots of land with Better quality of life Everything seemed pretty good, but there are limitations to swearing by the car If it gets congested Your quality of life drops immediately Spending so much time in the car It's a very inefficient use of fuel consumption Things suddenly start to make sense it doesn't get you closer to where you want to go it actually sometimes takes you further the average american spends almost 300 hours a year in their car 38 of them stuck in traffic annually congestion consumes more than a billion in gasoline in the united states alone the The inefficiency caused by traffic, both financial and personal, is enormous.

 full

-y autonomous driving vehicles.
-The goal was to have several robots and see if they could go 60 miles
+The goal was to have multiple robots and see if they could travel 60 miles

 full

-Even if the peloton can reduce the energy used by 10 percent, the savings would be substantial if a vehicle in front of another vehicle wants to break it.
-Immediately send the brake message to the other vehicles so they actually brake at the same time the way we do.
-This is because we have an automated system, so now, for example, if I take my foot off the accelerator pedal and turn the system on, the speed is automatically governed by getting information from the vehicle ahead through its wireless system, we want these vehicles to keep a relatively short distance, so through this system we can reduce fuel consumption by using the reduction in aerodynamic drag by 10 percent and 10 would mean that you will be able to save approximately 8,000 euros per HGV per anus.
+This is because we have an automated system, so now, for example, if I take my foot off the accelerator pedal and turn on the system, the speed is automatically governed by obtaining information from the vehicle in front through its wireless system. , we want these vehicles to maintain a low speed. relative distance, so through this system we can reduce fuel consumption by reducing air resistance by 10 percent and 10 would mean that we can save approximately 8,000 euros per heavy vehicle per year; It may be some time before autonomous vehicles make up the majority of cars on America's roads, however, some of these technologies are already making their way into our lives.

-It is about looking back in history to move forward.
-There are some very, very simple ideas that have a huge impact.
+The place reminded me of a medieval city and in fact, many design elements are adapted from ancient Arab cities and towns.
+It's about looking back at history to move forward.
+There are some very simple ideas that have a big impact.
 This is a pedestrian zone.
 There are no cars here.
-This has allowed us to push our streets together to take advantage of the shade it channels the cooling breezes through the whole scale here it's human based it's not car based as soon as you lift the pedestrian plane seven meters all of a sudden you catch this breeze what you can see here on the balcony is that we have a modern interpretation of an ancient arabic screen what we need to avoid is direct sunlight hitting any piece of glass as soon as the sun hits the glass the heat is transferred to the building and we i have to use more power to cool it down, can this really make a big difference? yes, absolutely, for example, the center of abu dhabi, 60 meter wide street, black asphalt, reflected reflective buildings, no relief from the sun, holidays in september, the air temperature in both places was 39 degrees in abu dhabi la temperature measured on the asphalt was 57 degrees at masdar the temperature measured on the ground 33 degrees so we actually havelowered the air temperature we're trying to do as little as possible with as little as possible these simple design moves reduced air conditioning needs by 60 percent, but this place is also very technically sophisticated.
+This has allowed us to push forward. our streets together to take advantage of the shade channel the refreshing breeze through the entire scale here it is based on the human being it is not based on the car as soon as you lift the pedestrian plane seven meters suddenly you have captured this breeze what you can see here on the balcony is that we have a modern interpretation of an ancient Arabic screen what we need to avoid is direct sunlight hitting any piece of glass as soon as the sun hits theglass, heat is transferred to the building and we have to use more energy to cool it.

-Roof panels not only provide shade, but also generate electricity.
-Energy Efficiency Nasdar represents a completely different value system.
-It represents a recognition that eventually everyone has to go in a different direction, no matter how much money they have, no matter how much oil they have, no matter what.
-Every city here in this part of the world has come out of nowhere.
-There was nothing here not long ago except little desert settlements and then all this oil and all this money and all of a sudden, you know?
-These cities began to appear but they arose in a false love of an already outdated western model the motto of the car based energy hoarding city of the late 20th century for most of the world energy is very expensive but the emirates united arabs have 10% of the world's oil and energy it's cheap sochi you can run a ski slope in a mall and build the world's tallest skyscraper but even here cheap energy won't last forever and the people behind masdar they are determined to find alternatives one of the most crucial aspects of our energy modeling and scenario quantification is how much total energy the world will use in 2050 the scenario team is a very imaginative group of people i would say we have political scientists economists experts in geopolitics we really try to simplify the complexity that surrounds us in the The scenario team is currently paying a lot of attention to cities and city development.
+Nasdar energy efficiency represents a completely different value system; It represents a recognition that eventually everyone has to go in a different direction, no matter how much money they have, no matter how much oil they have, no matter anything else, all the cities here in this part of the world have arisen from nothing, there was no nothing here not long ago except small settlements in the desert and then all this oil and all this money and suddenly you know, these cities started appearing, but they emerged in a false love for a Western model that was already obsolete the motto of the car-based energy hog city of the late 20th century for most of the world energy is very expensive but the United Arab Emirates occupies 10% of the world's oil and energy In Sochi it is cheap, you can ride a track ski in a shopping mall and build the world's tallest skyscraper, but even here cheap energy won't last forever and the people behind Masdar are determined to find alternatives, one of the most crucial aspects of our energy model and the quantification of the scenario is how much total energy the world will use in 2050.

-Given that the world of 2050 will not look drastically different from today's world, but the challenges of a growing population and increased energy use demand real solutions, it is innovations like the ones we have just seen that will be fundamental to charting our path towards the world of 2050. you
+Building them does not mean that we cannot build cities in the future; in fact, we have to build cities.
+Cities are the essential statement of human civilization, so we will continue to make them, but we have to make them in a different way than we make them.
+What we have seen is that the world of 2050 will not be drastically different from the world today, but the challenges of a growing population and increased energy use demand real solutions; It is innovations like the ones we have just seen that will be fundamental to chart our path towards the world of 2050. you

 If you have any copyright issue, please Contact